juliandsg0222/ruby/README.md

 The branch "chapters-sixteen-to-eighteen" contains the section 16 to 18 of the Udemy's course.

+The branch "chapters-nineteen-to-twenty-one" contains the section 19 to 21 of the Udemy's course.

 ### The main project description will soon be restructured to reflect the personal notes I have taken during the course.